uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 Don't forget to save the file!

-> Note the semicolon after the console.log.
-It terminates the `console.log` statement.
+> Note the semicolon after the `console.log` which terminates the `console.log` statement.
 The semicolon is not technically required here.
-Indeed there are many JavaScript programmers who don't write semicolons.
-However to avoid a bunch of pitfalls we will use semicolons throughout this book and therefore we want you to get used to them as soon as possible.
+Indeed there are many JavaScript programmers who don't use semicolons.
+However to avoid a bunch of pitfalls we will always use semicolons throughout this book and therefore we want you to get used to them as soon as possible.

 Now open this file in your browser.
 If the `html` file extension is associated with your browser, you should be able to do so by simply double-clicking the file.
 If this is not the case, _right-click_ the file.
 A menu containing the option "Open with" should pop up.
 Click on any browser name from the "Open with" submenu.
 This is how it would look like on Windows 11: